First off, the disclaimer:

 You don’t need plant medicine to resolve your trauma, but it helps.
 Everything I’ve accessed and processed through the breath came up in my mushroom journey – and the release and reframe were very similar.
 By reframe I mean the way our stories shift towards love, gratitude and forgiveness.
-In this journey I learned that my childhood trauma feels largely resolved today, which offers peace of mind – and yet, I was shown that it’s time to address my learned behaviors.
-While my childhood trauma may have planted the seed of anger, my parents watered the fields generously with their constant irritability and volatility.
-In turn, their restless discontent came to be my normal state of being – which is something I’m only now coming to understand and own.
-Knowing this is simultaneously illuminating and scary, because it’s proof that the qualities modeled to us as children become the behaviors we exhibit as adults, for better and worse.
+This journey showed me that it’s time to address my learned behaviors.
+While my childhood trauma may have planted a seed of anger and resistance, my parents dowsed my fields generously with their irritability and volatility.
+Eventually their restless discontent became my natural state of being – which is something I’m only now coming to terms with.
+Knowing this is both illuminating and scary, because it’s proof that the qualities modeled to us as children become the behaviors we exhibit as adults, for better and worse.
 If you want to know who you are, look first at how you were raised and what you learned from your parents.
-Either you’re trying to emulate them or disavow them, but either way you’re subconsciously driven by the patterns they etched in you long ago.
+Either you’re trying to emulate them or disavow them.
+Either way you’re subconsciously driven by the patterns they etched in you long ago.

 7. Self love isn’t easy.

 Self love isn’t easy!
 This was my primary takeaway, hardest lesson and greatest obstacle.
 I could hold the entire world in the light of love, so long as it didn’t involve me.
-I forgave the teenager who sexually abused me.
+I forgave the teenager who abused me.
 I forgave the guy who raped my best friend.
-I forgave my father for breaking up our family and separating my sister and I at birth.
+I cussed out my father before forgiving him for abandoning me and separating my sister and I. I sought forgiveness for pushing my mother away.
 I felt boundless, infinite, divine love for my ex.
 I apologized to every woman I ever hurt and sought forgiveness for hurting them.
-I felt the pain of all my sisters and promised to be a better brother.
+I felt the pain of my sisters and promised to be a better brother.
 I bowed at the feet of my parents, thanking them for all they gave me.
-I merged with the cosmos and became love….
-And still, it was nearly impossible to honor my own goodness.
-I literally had to talk myself into it.
-I had to intellectually justify my own self-worth, even after 5 fucking grams of sacred truth serum!
-Ultimately I gave myself permission to love myself and feel worthy, which felt amazing – but the full nature of this block remains a mystery.
+I merged with the cosmos…. and still it was nearly impossible to honor my own goodness, even after taking 5 fucking grams of sacred truth serum!
+Eventually I cracked open and felt genuine love for myself – but the full nature of this block remains a mystery.
 Abuse, neglect, abandonment, family dysfunction, alcoholism, austere and perfectionistic parenting… in the end it isn’t just one thing that gets us.
 Our obstacles are the culmination of everything we’ve ever experienced and learned, which is a whole lot to unlearn in just one medicine journey.
-And yet, I’m certain it’s all possible to unravel and it doesn’t need to take a lifetime to do it.
+And yet, I’m certain it’s possible to unravel and it doesn’t need to take a lifetime to do it.
 Truth is, you’ll never know whether you actually love yourself until you’re drowning, or at least sinking.
 The more loss and hardship you suffer, the truer the test.
-Ask yourself honestly, “How much love would I have for myself if what I covet most disappeared?”
+Ask yourself honestly, “How much love would I have for myself if what I cherish most disappeared?”
 Partner, children, family, health, money, career, beauty, status, home, dog, security, possessions.
 What if one or all of them vanished?
-True Self Love is when you can be completely alone and exist without internal conflict no matter how difficult or undesirable the situation.
+True Self Love is when you can exist without internal conflict no matter how difficult or undesirable the situation.
 Believing you love yourself is easy.
 Feeling it when life gets hard is another.
 Every challenge we encounter is an opportunity to move toward or away from our true Self, becoming more whole or fractured in the process.
 The choice is always ours.

 8. Mushrooms won’t help you love anyone less.